yldbouk/WatchWithMe/README.md

 # WatchWithMe
- WatchWithMe is a client for watching videos with friends.
+ WatchWithMe is a websocket-based client for watching videos with others.

+## Use
+To connect and watch videos with others, click [here](https://yldbouk.github.io/WatchWithMe/client.html).

 ## Requirements
+- NodeJS (Server)
 - A Web Browser
-- NodeJS (Server)

-## Installation
-You can get WatchWithMe from the releases page.

-## Running
+## Running Server
-To run the client, open `client.html` and connect to a server. \
-To run the server, navigate your prefered terminal to the containing folder, and type `node ./server.js`.
+To run the server, navigate a terminal to the repo folder, and run `node ./server.js`.